How Often Should Soccer Cleats Be Replaced?

 Yes.
 Worn-out cleats can reduce traction, cause slipping, create discomfort, and affect confidence on the field.

-As an Amazon Associate, we may earn from qualifying purchases at no extra cost to you.
+We may earn a commission from qualifying purchases at no extra cost to you.